 The study was conducted in Barwani district of Madhya Pradesh.
 Barwani district was purposively chosen for the research out of Madhya Pradesh's 53 districts.
 The Barwani district of Madhya Pradesh comprises seven blocks with 414 panchayat.
 Among seven blocks of Barwani district Pati, Rajpur, Sendhwa and Barwani block had maximum number of vegetable growers followed by others blocks were selected purposively for the study.
 A list of vegetable growing villages prepared and out of which 5 villages from each selected block were selected randomly for the study.
 From the selected villages a list of vegetable growers was prepared with the help of RAEO’s and other officials.
 From each selected village 10 farmers were selected by using simple random sampling method to make the total sample size 200 for the study.

-Result and Discussion
+Results and Discussion

 1.1 Characteristics of Vegetable Growers

-The results reveal that higher percentage of the respondents (49.50%) belonged to middle age group.
+The results revealed that higher percentage of the respondents (49.50%) belonged to middle age group.
 They had primary education (36.50%) and belong to SC/ST (49.00%) cast.
 The results also reported that most of the vegetable growers were male (66.00%), small family size (59.50%), had medium experience (48.00%), small size of land holding (40.00%) and their main occupation is agriculture (63.00%).
 The majority of vegetable farmers had medium annual income (49.49%), medium material possession (57.50%), had medium information seeking behavior (53.00%) and had medium extension contact (63.00%).

 Table: 1 Characteristics of Vegetable Growers- (n=200)